MasonRemaley/AnthropicStudios/index.md

 redirect_from:
   - /monsters-and-sprites
   - /way-of-rhea
-description: Way of Rhea is an upcoming puzzle platformer that takes place in a world where you can only interact with objects that match your current color.
+description: Way of Rhea is a picturesque puzzle platformer that lets you correct your mistakes.
+Change your color.
+Teleport past the colored gates.
+Manipulate the color powered circuits.
+Befriend the multicolored crabs, but don't let them out.
 ---

 <img src="assets/monsters-and-sprites/logo.svg" alt="way of rhea"/>